sorayabenson/lab-02-array-methods/README.md

     - Takes an array and callback ((acc, item) => {}) and an optional second initialValue parameter that is the initial value of the accumulator.
 The return value is passed as the accumulator argument of the next function call.

 - 5. every(arr, callback)
-    - Takes an array and callback (item => {}) and retruns an overall true if all callbacks return true or truthy.
+    - Takes an array and callback (item => {}) and returns an overall true if all callbacks return true or truthy.

 - bonus forEach(arr, callback)
     - - Takes an array and callback ((item, index) => {}) and calls that cunction for each item in the array.